 Alright, now let’s begin!

-Directions for making your vintage Christmas ornament wreath:
+Directions for making your vintage Christmas ornament wreath

-1. You first want to create the base of your wreath.
+You first want to create the base of your wreath.
 Start by wrapping gold or silver tinsel garland around the form.
 Add a dab of glue in the spot where you begin to secure it to the form.
 Add a second dab to the end piece when finishing.
 Now, adjust the tinsel to make sure it is even and all spots are covered.

-2. Here is where you really get creative.
+Here is where you get creative.
 It is time to get those ornaments on!
-Start by placing a really generous dab of glue on the ornaments right before you are ready to place them.
+Start by placing a generous dab of glue on the ornaments right before you are ready to place them.
 Place your larger ornaments first near the top, bottom, and each side of the wreath.
 These will be your “anchor” ornaments that you will then fill in around.
-Press firmly to the wreath so the ornament has a chance to really secure itself.
+Press firmly to the wreath so the ornament has a chance to secure itself.
 5 or so large ornaments are all you need, as you will then use your medium and small ones to fill in around them.

 Related: 15 DIY Christmas Wreaths Ideas You Will Love

-3. After you have glued larger ornaments on, you want to start filling in with medium ornaments.
+After you have glued larger ornaments on, you want to start filling in with medium ornaments.
 Add glue to each ornament and press them firmly to the colored tinsel.
 Work your way around the larger ornaments, almost as if you are building around them.

-4. As you are gluing, it is important to secure each ornament to the ornaments next to them.
-You can do this by adding a dab of glue to the side of each ornament and then press it into the side of the one next to it.
+As you are gluing, it is important to secure each ornament to the ornaments next to them.
+You can do this by adding a dab of glue to the side of each ornament and then pressing it into the side of the one next to it.
 This way they will act as reinforcement to each other.

-5. Now start filling in empty areas with the smallest ornaments in your collection.
+Now start filling in empty areas with the smallest ornaments in your collection.
 Repeat the process by adding glue and securing them into any spots that need a little color.

-6. Take a step back and look at your wreath.
+Take a step back and look at your wreath.
 If any spots seem uneven, add more ornaments to add some bulk or finish the shape of the wreath.
 Once you get it hung up, you are not likely to notice little imperfections so don’t feel the need to see that it is perfectly symmetrical.

 You are all finished!
 Hang your vintage Christmas ornament wreath on a wreath hook or drape ribbon through for hanging.
 This Christmas ornament wreath is sure to be a conversation piece in your house as it is sure to add some nostalgic holiday sparkle.
-Gather up your supplies and try your own hand at making one and see how easy it really is!
+Gather up your supplies and try your hand at making one and see how easy it is!

 Vintage Christmas Ornament Wreath